 Now that you can see what your customers are buying, sort your data by gross profit and see what is actually helping pay your electric bill.
 In this example, 30-30325 generates more sales dollars than 10-10355, but 10-10355 generates more gross profit.
 Does your management team understand why one is more profitable than the other?

-Step three of a Pareto analysis
+Step three of a Pareto analysis and your business

 This is the “meat and potatoes” part of your analysis.
 Total the sales of your part numbers until you reach about $8 million, or 80% of total sales at Pareto Pistons.
 If you regularly review product lines and discontinue older products on a regular basis, you will probably find that 15% to 25% of your total part numbers generate this 80% of your sales dollars.
 If you have not reviewed your product line for a long time (or ever?), don’t be surprised if only 10% of your part numbers generate 80% of your sales.